crazybie/tref/README.md

 # Tref: A *T*iny compile time *ref*lection system.

 ## Motivation
-I am a C++ game developer, I have been hunting for an easy to use reflection library for a long time, but none of them make me happy completely.
+I am a C++ game developer, I have been hunting for a powerful and easy to use reflection library for a long time, but none of them make me happy completely.
 What I need is a reflection system that:

+- Must be efficient for performance critical scenarios.
+    - Must not be as slow as the implementation of C# or Java or Golang.
+    - Should utilize the powerful compiling-time-executing feature of C++.
 - Reflect the field name. (magic_get excluded)
     - Needed by JSON reader & writer.
 - Reflect subclass to support factory pattern. (none have direct support)